-Born on July 11 in 1638, as Olimpia and third child of Lorenzo Mancini and Geronima Mazzarini, sister of Cardinal Mazarin, Olimpia adopted the French version of her name, Olympe, as she came to France along with her sister Laura Mancini and her brother Paul and cousin Anne Marie Martinozzi, building the first set of Marazin relatives in France, which quickly became known as the Mazarinettes.
+Born on July 11 in 1638, as Olimpia and third child of Lorenzo Mancini and Geronima Mazzarini, sister of Cardinal Mazarin, Olimpia adopted the French version of her name, Olympe, as she came to France along with her sister Laura Mancini, her brother Paul and cousin Anne Marie Martinozzi.
+The first set of Marazin relatives in France, which quickly became known as the Mazarinettes.

-As the Cardinal moved on the get the next niece into wedlock, Olympe enjoyed the ballet in the meanwhile, in the role of the Goddess of Music and on the side of Louis XIV.
-He was eighteen and she sixteen, not what was considered a true beauty and way too tall.
+While the Cardinal busied himself to get the next niece into wedlock, Olympe enjoyed the ballet.
+In the role of the Goddess of Music and at the side of Louis XIV.
+He was eighteen and she sixteen.
+Olympe was not what was considered a true beauty and way too tall.
 Her hair and eyes dark, when blonde hair and blue eyes were a la mode, but she was lively and charming enough to wake a certain interest in Louis, and thus she became the first Mancini to share his bed.
-She knows how to amuse, keep him entertained and both share a passion for dancing, in turn she receives a sun-shaped medallion and his attention.
+She knew how to amuse, to keep him entertained and both shared a passion for dancing.
+In turn she received a sun-shaped medallion and his attention.

-Olympe was appointed Surintendant de la Maison de la Reine, which gave her authority over and above that of all of the other ladies at Court with the exception of the Princesses of The Blood.
+To make up for it, Olympe was appointed Surintendant de la Maison de la Reine, which gave her authority over and above that of all of the other ladies at court with the exception of the Princesses of the Blood.

 As both of them noticed that the King had an interest in Louise de La Vallière, they came up with another intrigue, involving the dropping of a letter in presence of the young Queen to make her aware of the affair of her husband.
-Once again it did not work as planned and her and Henriette Anne’s alliance came to end, after the latter was involved in the downfall of the Comte de Vardes, Olympe’s chosen lover at the time.
+Once again, it did not work as planned.
+Olympe’s and Henriette Anne’s alliance came to end, after the latter was involved in the downfall of the Comte de Vardes, Olympe’s chosen lover at the time.

 Eugene Maurice died in 1673, aged only thirty-eight, and the now widowed Olympe found herself in the middle of a great scandal only a few years later.
-Her husband died at Unna in Westphalia, due to a fever, yet there were voices that he had been poisoned… by Olympe.
-These rumours came back to live in 1679 as Olympe was accused of doing exactly that along with plotting to have Louise de La Vallière poisoned.
-It was the time of the Affaire des Poisons, and if this wasn’t enough already, she was also accused of threatening the King himself with the words, “Come back to me, or you will be sorry.“.
+Her husband died at Unna in Westphalia, due to a fever, yet there were rumours that he had been poisoned… by Olympe.
+These rumours came back to life in 1679 as Olympe was accused of doing exactly that, along with plotting to have Louise de La Vallière poisoned.
+It was the time of the Affaire des Poisons, and as if this wasn’t enough already, she was also accused of threatening the King himself with the words, “Come back to me, or you will be sorry.“.
 At the same time, Olympe’s sister Marie Anne was also accused of wanting to poison her husband.
 True or not, the King gave Olympe the option of a trial and to lose everything, or to leave France.
-Olympe left the French soil at once and it would not be the last time her name would be mentioned along with the word poison.
+Olympe left the French soil at once.
+It was not be the last time her name was mentioned along with the word poison.

-Only a few years later, she was rumoured to have poisoned the Spanish Queen Marie Louise d’Orléans, eldest daughter of Louis’ brother Phillipe and Henrietta Anne, after she died suddenly of a severe pain in the abdomen.
+Only a few years later, Olympe was rumoured to have poisoned the Spanish Queen, Marie Louise d’Orléans, eldest daughter of Louis’ brother Philippe and Henrietta Anne, after she died suddenly of a severe pain in the abdomen.

-Olympe was ordered to leave the Spanish court and traveled through Europe, before she settled in Brussels, still claiming her innocence, where she died a few weeks after her 70th birthday, on October 9 1708.
+Olympe was ordered to leave the Spanish court and travelled through Europe, before she settled in Brussels.
+Still claiming her innocence, she died there a few weeks after her 70th birthday, on October 9 in 1708.